Tender Napalm: Cast

+Productions

 Music

 Featured in the play is the song Fade and Float, the lyrics of which were written by Ridley.
 The song was developed into a full studio recording by Ridley's band Dreamskin Cradle, which consists of Nick Bicât as composer, Mary Leay as singer, and Ridley as lyricist.
 The record was released as a single on all major download sites in March 2011.

+Reception and accolades

-Critical reception
+Critical response

-Reviews

 The play's original production was met with mostly positive reviews, with praise going to the performances of Jack Gordon and Vinette Robinson, the direction of David Mercatali, as well as Ridley's writing for its use of imagination, poetic language and ambition.

 Lyn Gardner for The Guardian awarded the play 4 stars, praising the direction and performances: “It is simply and sensationally staged by David Mercatali, and performed as if its two actors feel every word simultaneously like a caress along the spine and a fist in the face.”
 She also wrote in admiration of the script, stating that “Ridley's play is completely and dizzyingly of itself.
 The writing seethes and burns.
 It goes not just into the bedroom, but into the mind, the secret places that we hide from everyone except lovers.
 Seldom has sexual love been explored on stage with such ferocious honesty, brutality and melting tenderness.”
 Susannah Clapp for The Observer praised the production for its acting, writing that “Jack Gordon and Vinette Robinson should make their names in this.
 They perform both dance and dialogue magnificently.
 They swirl around each other as if the stage were a jacuzzi.”
 She also praised Ridley's use of dialogue for imaginatively “paint[ing] pictures of passion… It is wild, obvious, flailing, babyish, luscious” Neil Dowden of Exeunt Magazine praised the production for the performances – “there is real chemistry in the acting” – along with the writing: “Tender Napalm shows Ridley at his most poetic, concocting a fractured, shimmering sequence of video-game-style images to illuminate the primal feelings between a man and a woman struggling together in love.”
 Aleks Sierz for The Arts Desk wrote a glowing review, declaring that “[Ridley’s] first new play in three years, which opened last night, breaks fresh ground and represents an imaginative leap of the gleaming dark of his wild, wild imagination… As the pounding music sets the scene, and both actors start to flex their muscles, you immediately feel the beads of sweat gathering on your brow.
 A quiet voice deep inside tells you that this is going to be a good one.
 And it is!... this is a fabulous piece of imaginative writing.
 Long live Ridley!”